eluckie/ParksApi.Solution/README.md

 }
 ```

-You are able to update multiple properties at once by chaining together with a comma separating each `PATCH` operations.
+You are able to update multiple properties at once by chaining together with a comma separating each `PATCH` operation.
 Here's an example body in JSON:

 ```json
 {